 - Having a change in income, household status, or other personal circumstances that ends their eligibility for a "hardship exemption" that they had received earlier.
-Such hardship circumstances can be financial or personal, including: - becoming homeless; being evicted, or facing eviction or foreclosure; - having substantial damage to your property due to fire, flood, or other natural or human caused disaster; - filing for bankruptcy in the last 6 months; - $\circ$ having medical expenses in the last 24 months that resulted in substantial debt; - $\circ$ increased expenses due to caring for an ill, disabled, or aging family member; - $\circ$ death of a close family member; - o domestic violence; - winning a Marketplace appeal of a prior denial of the right to enroll, or to receive Advance Premium Tax Credits (APTCs) or Cost Sharing Reductions (CSRs). - An individual is a member of a federally recognized Native American or Native Alaskan tribe.
+Such hardship circumstances can be financial or personal, including: - o becoming homeless; being evicted, or facing eviction or foreclosure; - having substantial damage to your property due to fire, flood, or other natural or human caused disaster; - o filing for bankruptcy in the last 6 months; - o having medical expenses in the last 24 months that resulted in substantial debt; - o increased expenses due to caring for an ill, disabled, or aging family member; - o death of a close family member; - o domestic violence; - o winning a Marketplace appeal of a prior denial of the right to enroll, or to receive Advance Premium Tax Credits (APTCs) or Cost Sharing Reductions (CSRs). - An individual is a member of a federally recognized Native American or Native Alaskan tribe.
 Such an individual may get a SEP once each month. - 3.
-An enrollee (or enrolled dependent) that has health care coverage but then loses it due to: - job loss, reduction of work hours, or quitting a job, which ends their eligibility for their employer sponsored insurance (ESI); - a change in an ESI plan's eligibility rules causing them to lose coverage; - death, divorce or legal separation from a family member that ends access to coverage; - a change in either their job location or residence that puts an enrollee outside the service area of their HMO, so long as: - (i) the HMO plan is purchased on the individual market, or - (ii) the HMO plan is ESI AND no other ESI plan is offered by their employer; - the end of their eligibility and coverage under: - Medicaid or CHIP (e.g. child ages out of CHIP or a change in income or household status makes an individual or dependent not eligible for Medicaid); - Medicaid for Pregnant Women; - Medicaid coverage under the CDC National Breast and Cervical Cancer Early Detection Program; - Medicaid for the Medically Needy (often called Medicaid Spend-Down) this SEP is only allowed once per calendar year; - a parent's plan if a dependent turns 26 (or older under some state laws) AND is no longer an "eligible dependent" under the plan rules; - expiration of COBRA coverage (which usually lasts 18 months); - graduation, or expiration of a student health plan; - a health plan which has been 'decertified' and is no longer a QHP.
+An enrollee (or enrolled dependent) that has health care coverage but then loses it due to: - job loss, reduction of work hours, or quitting a job, which ends their eligibility for their employer sponsored insurance (ESI); - a change in an ESI plan's eligibility rules causing them to lose coverage; - death, divorce or legal separation from a family member that ends access to coverage; - a change in either their job location, residence, or in their HMO service area, that makes the person no longer work or live in the service area of their HMO.
+Note: special rule for ESI: if the HMO is an ESI plan, there must be no other ESI plan offered that they could enroll in that meets affordability and minimum value standards. - the end of their eligibility and coverage under: - Medicaid or CHIP (e.g. child ages out of CHIP or a change in income or household status makes an individual or dependent not eligible for Medicaid); - Medicaid for Pregnant Women; - Medicaid coverage under the CDC National Breast and Cervical Cancer Early Detection Program; - Medicaid for the Medically Needy (often called Medicaid Spend-Down) this SEP is only allowed once per calendar year; - o a parent's plan if a dependent turns 26 (or older under some state laws) AND is no longer an "eligible dependent" under the plan rules; - o expiration of COBRA coverage (which usually lasts 18 months); - o a student health plan; due to graduation or the plan expiring; - o a health plan which has been 'decertified' and is no longer a QHP.